trallard/Shef_CodeFirst_Python/session-1.md

 On this course, you'll learn how to take things to the next level – you'll be making an interactive website that uses both Python and HTML to get information from your website's visitors, do stuff with it using internet services, and show results to your visitors, either on your website, or via email, Twitter, etc.

-You might hear us using the terms &quot;web application&quot; or &quot;web app&quot; or &quot;interactive website&quot; – for the purposes of this course, they all mean the same thing.
+You might hear us using the terms "web application" or "web app" or "interactive website" – for the purposes of this course, they all mean the same thing.

 #### Creating and running your first Python file script